apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnAborted.en.rst

     #include <ts/ts.h>

-.. c:function:: TSReturnCode TSHttpTxnAborted(TSHttpTxn txnp, bool *client_abort)
+.. function:: TSReturnCode TSHttpTxnAborted(TSHttpTxn txnp, bool *client_abort)

 Description
 -----------

-:c:func:`TSHttpTxnAborted` returns :c:data:`TS_SUCCESS` if the requested
+:func:`TSHttpTxnAborted` returns :enumerator:`TS_SUCCESS` if the requested
 transaction is aborted.
 This function should be used to determine whether a transaction has been aborted before attempting to cache the results.